 Have the plants throughout your business’ landscape started to wilt?
 Did their leaves turn dull and are the shrubs showing signs of gumming?
 If so, the problems could be caused by improper commercial irrigation as well as ineffective, snow and ice management.
 Why?
 All three may contribute towards creating a wet soil environment that’s conducive for the development of root and crown rot.

 In our years of commercial landscaping experience, crown and root rot tends to occur when the soil stays overly moist and warm for extended periods of time.
-Poor drainage and undesirable soil content has the potential to create the excessive moisture.
+Poor drainage and undesirable soil content have the potential to create excessive moisture.
 As for the snow cover and ice, they often help warm up the soil and can also cause tissue damage to occur.
 With that said, there are steps that may be taken to prevent winter rot from devastating commercial landscaping.

 First, make sure that your commercial irrigation system is up to snuff.
 It should be designed to keep water off of tree trunks and plant stalks plus reduce incidents of soil saturation.
-In addition, your business’ watering schedule should match the plants needs and not create situations where plant stress is likely to occur.
+In addition, your business’ watering schedule should match the plant’s needs and not create situations where plant stress is likely to occur.